 Sharply rising health-care premiums are another vivid example.
 And of course, you have inflation that builds on itself year after year, like the obscene rise in college tuition costs over the last 50 years.

 Inflation is also corrosive for retirement savings.
 If you’re young, that $1 million retirement target you’re shooting for won’t be worth $1 million in 30 or 40 years.
-For example, $1 million today would be worth only $250,000 in today’s dollars by 2058 (assuming an annual 3 percent inflation rate).
+For example, $1 million today would be worth only $250,000 in today’s dollars in about 45 years (assuming an annual 3 percent inflation rate).

 The Positive Effects of Inflation

 Economists and the Fed contend that an inflation rate of 2 to 3 percent, as measured by the CPI, has a positive effect on the economy.
 Why?
 It typically goes together with moderate, yet healthy economic growth.

 That, in turn, translates into a modest rise in wages and business profits.
 If it increases in lockstep with profits and wages, then inflation is seen as a positive.

 But if inflation outpaces wages and profits, then Houston, we have a problem.